 It can be difficult to choose the right tool for the right job when you’ve never used a tool of the kind before.
 In terms of drones, size matters.
 Should you look for small drones, or is there a large beast out there, a big drone with your name on it?

 Let’s explore how your needs can best be met, these are the best drones for different tasks based on size.

 For the sake of simplicity, I will recommend that there are two main factors in choosing a drone by size.
-First what will you be carrying, if anything, and how heavy is it?
+First, ask yourself what you will be carrying, if anything, and how heavy it is.
 Second, where will you be flying?

 To be fair, there are many other reasons to consider size of a drone.
 Maybe you need it to fit in a bag, maybe battery life is a concern, I think you can answer those questions for yourself as we go.
 Bottom line, you know if you can fit a huge drone in your tiny car or not.

 On the top end of things, please keep in mind the FAA rule for drone weight.
-You may not fly a drone with total take-off weight of more than 55 lbs, including payload.
+You may not fly a drone with total take-off weight of 55 lbs or more, including payload.
 Too bad, I’d love to try a little drone snowboarding.

 Location is important, you wouldn’t want to crash a large drone indoors and you wouldn’t want to lose a small toy drone over the edge of a cliff on a windy day.

 Keeping things small is great for first time fliers and children.
 Most all toy-class drones are light-weight, which is nice.
 However, small does not necessarily mean it’s a toy.
 There are some high-end quadcopters out there that are small and light-weight as well.
 Not to mention powerful enough to really hurt if you get in the way of the propellers.